Path of Exile Shaping

-Shaping is a mechanic used to increase a map five tiers of difficulty.
+Shaping is a mechanic used to increase a map’s five tiers of difficulty.
 In other words, shaping lets you move a tier 1 map up to tier 6 in difficulty.
 You can only shape up to tier 10, since the normal maps only go up in difficulty to tier 15.
-There are several reasons to shape your maps — perhaps you simply prefer playing certain maps, or you’re trying to develop a customized farming pattern.
-Whatever the case may be, if you’re confused about Path of Exile shaping, this guide will point you in the right direction.
+There are several reasons to shape your maps — perhaps you simply prefer playing certain maps or you are trying to develop a customized farming pattern.
+Whatever the case may be, if you are confused about Path of Exile shaping, this guide will point you in the right direction.

-The Advantages of “Good” Map Layouts
+The Advantages of Good Map Layouts

 The good layouts can be more than personal preference though.
 This patch, Grinding Gear Games evened out the experience that is gained on each map, so there aren’t maps that are much faster to run.
-That being said, different builds are better at tackling different map layouts.
+With that being said, different builds are better at tackling different map layouts.
 For example, a Cyclone build tends to like smaller alleys, since they can just run down the alley killing everything without needing to backtrack.
 Maps like Waste Pool and Sewer are extremely good for these builds.
 Ranged builds, like Ice Shot or Kinetic Blast, on the other hand, prefer open maps like Dunes where you can take full advantage of your range.
 Finding the maps where your build excels can be a huge boost to your experience gain.

 You May Like

 There’s one other huge reason to shape specific maps: divination cards.
-Most items in the game can drop from any map equally, but there are a few map specific items.
+Most items in the game can drop from any map equally, but there are a few map-specific items.
 Divination cards are one of those.
-Certain maps are worth shaping specifically so that you can farm the cards from high tier maps.
+Certain maps are worth shaping specifically so that you can farm the cards from high-tier maps.
 You get both the cards you want and experience, rather than having to give up one for the other.
 The divination cards worth farming for are up to you, but popular choices include The Doctor (for Headhunter) and Abandoned Wealth (for Exalted Orbs).

 How to Shape Your Atlas

 Shaping was changed a bit in 3.1.
-Prior to this league, there were specific maps on the Atlas which you would complete to get a “Shaper’s Orb” of a specific tier.
+Prior to this league, there were specific maps on the Atlas that you would complete to get a Shaper’s Orb of a specific tier.
 The tier of the orb typically corresponded to the tier of map it was found in.
 This changed in 3.1, and now there aren’t any specific maps to run for a Shaper’s Orb.
 In fact, Shaper’s Orbs never actually drop in maps.

-Once you run the map, the boss will drop a “Memory Fragment” This is brought to Zana, who in turn gives you a Shaper’s Orb.
+Once you run the map, the boss will drop a Memory Fragment.
+This is brought to Zana, who in turn gives you a Shaper’s Orb.
 Why the extra step?
-Well, now if you unshape a map— the unshaping recipe is 20 Regrets and 5 Chisels — you don’t have to get the Memory Fragment again, you can just go to Zana for the Shaper’s Orb.
-Same if you complete a map but don’t want to shape a map of that tier just yet: Zana will hold the Shaper’s Orb for you.
+Well, now if you unshape — the unshaping recipe is 20 Regrets and 5 Chisels — you don’t have to get the Memory Fragment again.
+You can just go to Zana for the Shaper’s Orb.
+Same if you complete a map but don’t want to shape a map of that tier just yet; Zana will hold the Shaper’s Orb for you.

-Path of Exile Shaping: Drawbacks
+Path of Exile Shaping Drawbacks

 There is one major drawback to shaping maps, especially early on in a league.
 If you read through our previous guide on the Atlas, it explains how maps are connected to each other.
 You can only get a higher tier map by running a connected map that is a lower tier.
 This is how you progress through your Atlas to higher tier maps.

-Path of Exile Shaping: Drawbacks
+Path of Exile Shaping Advantages

 The massive advantage to shaping is, oddly enough, the same as the drawback.
 Once you have your Atlas at a place that you want it, you can decide what high tier maps to shape.
-At this point your Atlas should be mostly completed, and completion is no longer something you’re worried about.
+At this point your Atlas should be mostly completed, and completion is no longer something you are worried about.
 Suddenly, the fact that Shaped maps aren’t connected is a blessing.